Friday, December 29, 2006

 Days of swine and grossness

-(Fragment of a rejected draft for the script of the film Hannibal, by Ridley Scott)
+(Fragment of a rejected draft for Ridley Scott's Hannibal)

 BARN INTERIOR.
 NIGHT.

-BABE, now fully grown, enters a large wooden arena with his fellow boars.
-In the exact center of the arena is a forklift; securely tied to this forklift is a large man wearing a hockey mask.
+A fully grown BABE enters large wooden arena with his fellow boars.
+In the center of the arena is a forklift; tied to this forklift is a large man in a hockey mask.

 BABE: Are you my mom?

-MAN: No, little pig.
-My name is Lecter.
-Doctor Hannibal Lecter.
+MAN: No little pig.
+My name is Dr. Lecter.
 Why do you ask?

-BABE: I've never saw my mom, so every time I meet someone I ask.
-Otherwise, I suppose I g0tta go ahead and eat your toes.
+BABE: Never saw my mom so when I meet someone I ask.
+Otherwise I suppose I should go ahead and eat your toes.

-LECT: You are welcome to my toes, little pig, but allow me a moment to satisfy my curiosity; it seems that you have suffered a serious trauma when young.
-Do you miss your mother very much?
+LECT: You are welcome little pig but allow me to satisfy my curiosity: do you miss your mother?

-LECT: I too suffered a serious loss when I was a youth, the death of my beloved sister.
-But that story is told in the latest novel written about me, and not included in this film version which, it seems to me, lacks heart.
-Do you like heart, little pig?
+LECT: I too suffered loss when young, the death of my beloved sister.
+That story is told in the latest novel about me, not in this film version which seems to lack heart.
+Do you like heart little pig?

-BABE: Oh yes, sir!
+BABE: Yes sir!
 Especially when it's still beating.

-BABE: Well, if you don't mind, sir, I'll start on your big toe now...
+BABE: If you don't mind sir I'll start on your big toe now

-LECT: But I do mind, little pig.
-Not that I disapprove of you in particular snacking on my feet; you are, after all, trained to do so, and as we are already somewhat acquainted, having shared childhood memories, I have no objection to sharing my toes with you.
-I am disappointed, however, in my overall situation.
+LECT: But I do mind little pig.
+Not that I disapprove of your snacking; you are after all trained to eat human flesh, and as we are already shared childhood confidences I have no objection to sharing my toes with you.
+I am however disappointed in my current situation.

-BABE: You mean, being tied up and having your heels chewed on?
-Why'd they do this, sir?
+BABE: You mean being tied up?
+Why is that sir?
 Are you a bad man?

-BABE: But isn't that the same as what I do?
-If someone tries to hurt me, I hurt him.
+BABE: But isn't that what I do?
+If someone tries to hurt me I hurt him.

 LECT: There's a difference.
-You do what you do in all innocence, without guilt or remorse; no one will or should hold you responsible for it.
-Even feeding on my feet would be an act of innocence, since you were no doubt starved before you were released and right now would like to bite my leg off at the knee.
+You do what you do in innocence, without guilt or remorse.
+Even feeding on my feet would be understandable, since you were no doubt starved beforehand and would like to rip my leg off at the knee.

-LECT: All in due time, little pig; you speak so avidly, because it is with your whole heart that you speak.
-We do similar things, but there are certain conventions, certain sentiments that are supposed to prevent me, sentiments such as 'justice' or 'morality.'
-I don't heed these sentiments and so am considered criminally insane.
-For what I did, I was arrested and imprisoned.
+LECT: You speak so avidly because you speak with your whole heart.
+We do similar things, but certain sentiments are supposed to hold me back such as 'justice' or 'morality.'
+I don't heed these sentiments and so am considered insane.

 But that was then; things have changed.
 There were three novels written about me by Mr. Thomas Harris, and in the first one, Red Dragon, he called me a monster.

 LECT: He did a fine job of portraying me, despite the insult; he amused me.
-In the second novel, The Silence of the Lambs--lovely title, don't you think?--he gave me an even more interesting diversion, a young woman named Clarice Starling.
-You should meet her, little pig; you would get along well with each other.
+In the second novel, The Silence of the Lambs--lovely title, don't you think?--even gave me a more interesting diversion, a young woman by the name of Clarice.
+You should meet her little pig; you would get along well.

 BABE: Does she like heart too?

-LECT: She won't admit it, but I'm sure she can be persuaded.
-She has your innocence, little pig, your idealism and freshness.
+LECT: She won't admit it but I'm sure she can be persuaded.
+She has your innocence little pig, your idealism and freshness.
 She wanted to catch a killer, and I decided to help her.
-Mr. Harris in turn liked that about me; it touched something inside him that I was capable of such kindness, and his attitude towards me softened considerably.
-Of course, while everyone worried about Starling's killer, I managed to escape--Mr. Harris probably felt pleased that I showed such initiative, dismayed that I showed such independence.
+Mr. Harris in turn liked that about me; it touched something in him that I was capable of such kindness, and his attitude towards me softened considerably.
+Of course while everyone worried about Starling's killer I managed to escape--Mr. Harris probably felt pleased I showed such initiative, dismayed that I showed such independence.

-Hannibal is the end result of Harris evolving attitude towards me.
-Where in the second he experienced feelings of ambivalence, in the third he shows definite sympathy towards my cause.
+Hannibal was the end result of Harris' evolving attitude towards me.
+Where in the second he felt ambivalence in the third he shows definite sympathy.
 It helps that the morality of a serial killer doesn't seem so bad, compared to the corruption and stupidity of institutions Mr. Harris once respected--the police, the FBI, the U.S. Government as a whole.
-Hannibal's real story is Harris' growing disenchantment with society at large; it's both his declaration of independence from the rest of the human race and his oath of fealty towards my, ah, sensibilities, for want of a better word.
-Quite a disturbing book in its implications when you think about it, only at times it is somewhat cartoonishly written and not entirely persuasive.
+Hannibal's real story is Harris' growing disenchantment with society; it's both his declaration of independence from the rest of the human race and his oath of fealty towards m, ah sensibilities, for want of a better word.
+Quite a disturbing book in its implications when you think about it, at times cartoonishly written and not entirely persuasive.
 My nemesis for example, Mr. Mason Verger, is more grotesque than evocative, a horrorshow scarecrow rather than the greater evil to oppose my already great evil.
 Mr. Harris also hoped to make me more appealing to readers by 'explaining' me through the death of my sister.
-I had their sympathy all along, of course--I didn't need the help.
+I had their sympathy all along of course--didn't need the help.
 But Mr. Harris didn't want me to just be the protagonist; he wanted me to be the romantic lead.

 BABE: You mean with Clarice?

-LECT: Yes, little pig, very good.
-With Clarice indeed.
-I hope I can introduce you to her, she'll be coming along any moment now to rescue me.
+LECT: Yes little pig very good: with Clarice indeed.
+I hope I can introduce you to her, she'll be along any moment now to rescue me.

 BABE: You still haven't said why you're so disappointed.
 Or should I ask?
 I'm really starving.

-LECT: I appreciate your forbearance.
-In the first novel Red Dragon, I was the shadowy archetype, the inspiration for the terrifying killer named Dolarhyde; in the second, The Silence of the Lambs, I was the imprisoned monster who begins to show signs of compassion.
-The more that is known of me the more I shrink in stature, and the more human I become to readers.
+LECT: Appreciate your forbearance.
+In the first novel I was the inspiration for the killer named Dolarhyde; in the second I was the imprisoned monster who begins to show signs of compassion.
+The more known of me the more I shrink in stature, the more human I become to readers.
 It is a transaction of sorts, awe traded for affection.
-I suppose ambivalence would be the most natural reaction I can have towards this changing attitude.
-Still hungry, my little pig?
-You are salivating heavily now.
+I suppose ambivalence would be the most natural reaction I can have towards this change.
+Still hungry little pig?
+You are drooling heavily now.

-BABE: Yes, sir, very much.
-Couldn't I just nibble on your toenails a little?
+BABE: Yes sir very much.
+Couldn't I just nibble on a toenail?

-LECT: In a little while, not much longer now.
+LECT: Not much longer now.
 All three novels were made into motion pictures.
-Red Dragon was adapted by filmmaker Mr. Michael Mann into Manhunter, a rather cold film with a nevertheless interesting visual texture.
-But it was Silence that was the real success, commercially and critically winning a collection of what are known as "Oscar" statuettes.
+Red Dragon was adapted by Mr. Michael Mann into Manhunter, a rather cold film with a nevertheless interesting visual texture.
+But Silence was the real success, commercially and critically winning a collection of what are known as "Oscar" statuettes.

 BABE: Are Oscars good to eat?

-Part of the success of Silence may be due to its director, Mr. Jonathan Demme.
-Mr. Demme is a fascinating man, full of empathy and compassion for the characters in his films.
+Part of the success of Silence may be due to its director.
+Mr. Jonathan Demme is a fascinating man, full of empathy and compassion for the characters in his films.